 Of necessity, law clerks become familiar with file and practice management of the Registrar of the Court of Appeal.

 Throughout their terms, law clerks can expect to be called upon by members of the Court to assess ethical issues regarding cases on appeal.
 This may include the confidentiality of legal matters, the avoidance of conflicts of interest and the duties of lawyers as “officers of the Court.”

 Experiences beyond the Court

 The Rules of The Law Society of Saskatchewan require that clerks serve for a period of two months outside the Court to a qualified principal.
-Although the Rules state that one month must be served at either the Saskatchewan Ministry of Justice or at the Saskatchewan Legal Aid Commission, with permission of the Law Society, other alternatives can be arranged.
-Options approved for former law clerks have included a term with the Financial and Consumer Affairs Authority (formerly the Securities Commission), the Saskatchewan Labour Relations Board and the Regina City Solicitor’s Office.
+Typically, one month is spent at a private law firm and the other at another type of organization, such as the Ministry of Justice or the Saskatchewan Legal Aid Commission.
 This gives law clerks the opportunity to see and experience different work environments during the course of the articling year.